 Taught Component for students with a strong background in Econometrics

-For students with a strong background in Econometrics, the following alternative combination of modules is available; this allows them to take both Advanced Econometrics A and Advanced Econometrics B without having to complete Econometrics first:
+For students with a strong background in Econometrics, the following alternative combination of modules is available; they will take both Advanced Econometrics A and Advanced Econometrics B without having to complete Econometrics first and will take all the core modules listed above.

 All students will take the modules to the value of 45 credits from list of modules (below)